-Rest assured that the Provost's report to the Board of Regents was appropriately detailed and included the votes from each college and comprehensive summaries of feedback from the faculty, highlighting both key trends and a sentiment analysis of all feedback received during the extended timeframe provided.
-We recognize that the College of Education and Human Services (CEHS) voted against the proposal and might have been disappointed, but the Board of Regents has made its decision.
+Rest assured that the Provost's report to the Board of Regents was appropriately detailed and included the votes from each college and comprehensive summaries of feedback from the faculty, highlighting both key trends and a sentiment analysis of all feedback received during the extended timeframe dn Services (CEHS) voted against the proposal and might have been disappointed, but the Board of Regents has made its decision.
 We now look forward to working together constructively to create a more sustainable new College that better serves students and faculty alike, preserves the appropriate autonomy and integrity of the different disciplines, yet promotes greater curricular and scholarly innovation and collaboration.